 If you accidentally have added documents or want to remove them from your project for other reasons, you can remove them.

 Select one or multiple documents in the Project Explorer or the Document Manager, right click and select Delete.

 If you delete a document by mistake, you can always use the Undo option in the Quick Access toolbar.

 After deleting documents, the consecutive numbering may be off.
-To renumber documents in consecutive order again, select the Tools tab in the Document Manager, and from there the Renumber Documents option.
+To renumber documents in consecutive order, from the main menu select Documents > Renumber Documents and Quotations.

 If you need a document for different purposes, e.g. you want to view it from different angles and want to code different aspects; or if you want to associate it with different transcripts, you can duplicate a document.
 All work that you have done so far in the document, like the document comment you have written, all quotations and their comments, all hyperlinks, all linked codes and memos will be duplicated as well,

 Open the Document Manager and select one or more documents that you want to duplicate.